Battle of Khanwa: Background

-According to Baburnama, Rana Sanga had also offered to help Babur against Ibrahim, however while Babur did attack Lodi and take over Delhi and Agra, Sanga made no move, apparently having changed his mind.
+According to the Baburnama, Rana Sanga had also offered to help Babur against Ibrahim, however while Babur did attack Lodi and take over Delhi and Agra, Sanga made no move, apparently having changed his mind.
 Babur had resented this backsliding; in his autobiography, Babur accuses Rana Sanga of breaching their agreement.
 However Rajput sources claim the opposite and say that Sanga was successful against the Lodi Empire and did not require Babur's aid.
 Instead it was Babur who approached Rana Sanga and proposed an alliance against the Lodi Empire.
 Historian Satish Chandra speculates that Sanga may have imagined a long, drawn-out struggle taking place between Babur and Lodi, following which he would be able to take control of the regions he coveted.
-Alternatively, writes Chandra, Sanga may have thought that in the event of a Mughal victory, Babur would withdraw from Delhi and Agra, like Timur, once he had seized the treasures of these cities.
+Alternatively, Sanga may have thought that in the event of a Mughal victory, Babur would withdraw from Delhi and Agra, like Timur, once he had seized the treasures of these cities.
 Once he realized that Babur intended to stay on in India, Sanga proceeded to build a grand coalition that would either force Babur out of India or confine him to Afghanistan.
 In early 1527, Babur started receiving reports of Sanga's advance towards Agra.

 According to Jadunath Sarkar, Babur did not need an invitation to invade Hindustan.
 After establishing himself in Kabul, Babur had started making inroads into Punjab which was governed by Daulat Khan Lodi, a courtier of Ibrahim Lodi.
-Daulat was unfaithful to his lord and formed an alliance with Babur against the Lodi Empire.
+Daulat was disloyal to his lord and formed an alliance with Babur against the Lodi Empire.
 This made it easy for Babur to enter Hindustan and oust both Daulat and Ibrahim.

-Indologist Gopinath Sharma who is well known for his scholarly work on Mewar Kings and Mughal Empire ably rejected this theory of Rana Sanga sending his ambassador to Babur by providing various factual contemporary evidences for the same.
+Indologist Gopinath Sharma who is well known for his scholarly work on Mewar Kings and Mughal Empire rejected this theory of Rana Sanga sending his ambassador to Babur by providing various factual contemporary evidences.
 Sharma added that Sanga already established himself as the most powerful Hindu king of Northern India of that time, while Babur was yet to establish his reputation in India.
 Under those circumstances it was in Babur's interest to seek an alliance with perhaps his greatest and most powerful enemy of Northern India.

-Also Babur gave no details of his alliance with Sanga while elsewhere he had provided details of his agreement with Daulat Khan and Alam Khan Lodhi.
-Baburnama itself was not a reliable book,as it exaggerated many accounts like he did about number of armies in First Battle of Panipat to over glorify his victory which are too exaggerated in the context of modern researches.The most important aspect of all is that there are no contemporary Hindu or Muslim writer who mentioned Sanga sending an ambassador to Kabul while all of them do that for Lodhi's.Therefore, In Sharma's words It was a pity that all later writers have uncritically accepted Babur's version.
+Sanga was praised by Babur quoting him as the one the five great ruler in India along with Krishnadevaraya of Vijaynagar empire.